Cocoagoat/Nyanpasutats-frontend/README.md

 If you take a closer look at the above image, you'll notice that one of the predictions is heavily off the mark, missing the real score the user gave to the show "Toradora!" by a whole 5 out of 10 points.
 (The current margin of error of the model is slightly below 0.8 points for the average guess).

 This stems from the inherent limitations of the model - what this model is capable of learning about a user is merely their preferences for certain tags and scoring patterns (since the only information it gets about a user is their anime scores).
-As long as the show fits the template of a show you'll enjoy, said show will get a high score from the model.
+As long as the show lines up with your general taste, said show will get a high score from the model.

 In this case, the user clearly enjoys slice of life and romance stories (as seen by the recommendations given in both of the above images), but likely had a specific reason to dislike that particular show that's too "deep" for the model to capture - perhaps they strongly disliked the ending, or a specific character, or maybe the reason is something even deeper that relates to their real life, and the model isn't capable of accounting for any of those.